choulab/lab-website/content/handbook/forms.md

 ---
 # Course title, summary, and position.
 linktitle:
-summary: Ways to improve this lab handbook and provide feedback to the lab
+summary: A list of and relevant forms and templates
 weight: 9999

 # Page metadata.
-title: Contribute
+title: Forms
 date: "2019-08-27T00:00:00Z"
 lastmod: "2019-08-27T00:00:00Z"
 draft: true  # Is this a draft? true/false